Preposition lesson plans can be engaging and meaningful to students.

-Preposition worksheets can help students understand this part of speech, but I find prepositions lend themselves to interactive activities.
-Why not?!
-In this post, I hope to provide grammar activities that will work in a physical classroom or online.
+First, if you’re looking for ideas for how to teach prepositions, welcome!
+Preposition worksheets can help students understand this part of speech, but I find prepositions lend themselves to interactive activities, especially with pictures for teaching prepositions.
+In this post, I hope to provide preposition activities that will work in a physical classroom or online.

 Activate prior knowledge

-I use a box to create a visual for students.
+Before a lesson on prepositions, I activate prior knowledge with a quick preposition activity.
+I use a box to create a visual for students with teaching prepositions.
 (You can download the pieces in my membership library.
 The sign-up form is at the bottom of this post.)
 The first day, I define prepositions and show students the list of prepositions in the presentation.

 The box (or another object) as well as the pieces are prepped before class.
 After students realize they are already familiar with prepositions, ask them to glue/tape the preposition pieces onto the object.
 Many pieces will make sense (“under” underneath the box), but not all of the pieces will work that way.
 I stick those on the board and ask students to write prepositional phrases with them.
 (Of cake, from our house.)